-For the three- month periods For the six-month periods
+For the three-r month periods For the nine-month periods

-ended J une 30, ended J une 30,
+ended Sept tember 30, ended Sept ember 30,

 2023 2022 2023 2022

 Operating expenses-

 expected credit gain

 Accounts receivable \$- \$- \$- \$50

 The credit risk for the Group's financial assets measured at amortized cost are assessed as low (the same as the assessment result in the beginning of the period).
 As the trade partners are financial institutions with good credit, the loss allowance is NT\$0 thousand measured at a loss ratio of 0%.